MoENG2/BuildingAI/README.md

 # MedAI: Personalized Early Disease Detection

+Building AI course project - MedAI

 ## Summary

 An AI-based platform that analyzes an individual’s health data (from wearables, medical history, etc.) to provide early detection of chronic or lifestyle diseases and personalized health recommendations.

-This project is a Building AI course project.

 ## Background